Emontg117/ColoredMeditateArrows/Thunderstore/README.md

 # Colored Meditate Arrows

-This mod color changes the color of the arrows that display during Seeker's Meditate ability to make them easier to read.
-Now customizable with RiskOfOptions!
+This mod allows you to select the colors of seeker's meditate arrows.
+Now compatible with SOTS 2.0!